Sirrah91/HMI_to_SP/v1.0/README.md

 5. Run `./main.py` to initiate the training or retraining process.

 # Model Evaluation

-1. **Load your data** as a 4D numpy array.
-The expected shape is `(num_observations, num_lat, num_lon, num_quantities)`.
-2. Data can be collected from FITS files using the `prepare_hmi_data` function in `./modules/utilities_data.py`.
-The data are interpolated to the **Hinode/SOT-SP resolution**, with latitude and longitude steps of `dlat = 0.31998` and `dlon = 0.29714` arcsec per pixel.
+1. Data can be collected from FITS files using the `prepare_hmi_data` function in `./modules/utilities_data.py`.
+This function performs the following steps:
+   - a.
 Magnetic field components are converted to the local reference frame.
+   - b.
+Continuum observations are corrected for limb darkening and normalised to quiet-Sun level.
+   - c.
+All observations are interpolated to the **Hinode/SOT-SP resolution**, with latitude and longitude steps of `dlat = 0.31998` and `dlon = 0.29714` arcsec per pixel.
-We note that `prepare_hmi_data` rotates the data such that north is up and west is right.
+   - d.
+Rotates the data such that north is up and west is right.
+   - e.
+The output data form a 4D numpy array.
+The shape is `(num_observations, num_lat, num_lon, num_quantities)`.
-3. We recommend using the `process_patches` function in `./modules/NN_evaluate.py` for evaluation of the data.
+2. For data evaluation, we recommend using the `process_patches` function in `./modules/NN_evaluate.py`.
 This function is scalable and allows evaluation of full-disk observations with low memory usage.

 ## Minimum Version
    ```python